TobiDMV/discord-vc/README.md

+# ABANDONED
+This contains some code that was intended to route callframes into one location, so that it would be easy to query them.
+It never quite worked correctly and i have since abandoned the project to learn rust.
+I may come back to this in the future but for now it is being archived.

 # Discord-vc

 Discord-vc is a wrapper of the @discord/voice library.
 The intended purpose is to make it easier for people who are new to working with Discord Voice Chat features in node.js.